Outdoor Dining No Refuge From the Danger of Cars — News

 “The driver of the white 2000 4Runner, described by police as a 69-year-old man who claims he accidentally accelerated while trying to park, was also injured,” according to the article.
 Police are also saying that the driver might have suffered a medical emergency before driving the vehicle through the crowd.

-The tragedy raises new questions about the of al fresco dining programs implemented around the country, including in San José, as an economic relief measure for restaurants during the pandemic.
-Elisabeth Handler, spokesperson for the ’s economic office, is quoted in the article saying the restaurant did not have a permit to participate in the city’s outdoor dining program.
+The tragedy raises new questions about the safety of al fresco dining programs implemented around the country, including in San José, as an economic relief measure for restaurants during the pandemic.
+Elisabeth Handler, spokesperson for the city’s economic development office, is quoted in the article saying the restaurant did not have a permit to participate in the city’s outdoor dining program.

 Still, San José, a notoriously car-centric city, saw a similar incident nearby on the same day, according to the article: “About six hours after the crash at Grand Century, another violent collision occurred a mile away on Story Road involving another driver who claimed to have accidentally accelerated while trying to park, causing her Ford F‑150 pickup truck to hit a food cart and kill a man.”